keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

 <details><summary>Prometheus SLI provider</summary>
 <p>

-1. Check if the Prometheus SLI provider is already available in your Keptn:

-    ```console
-    kubectl get deployment -n keptn prometheus-sli-service
-    ```

-1. If the Prometheus SLI provider is not available, deploy and configure it for your project as explained [here](../../reference/monitoring/prometheus/#setup-prometheus-sli-provider).
+1. Complete steps from section [Setup Prometheus SLI provider](../../reference/monitoring/prometheus/#setup-prometheus-sli-provider).

-1. To tell Keptn to use the deployed Prometheus SLI provider for your project, first adapt the ConfigMap in the `lighthouse-source-prometheus.yaml` file at the `metatdata.name` property to reference your project.
+1. To configure Keptn to use the Dynatrace SLI provider for your project (e.g. **musicshop**), first adapt the ConfigMap in the `lighthouse-source-prometheus.yaml` file at the `metatdata.name` property to reference your project.
 Afterwards, apply the ConfigMap by executing the following command from within the `examples/onboarding-carts` folder:

     ```console
     kubectl apply -f lighthouse-source-prometheus.yaml